acdibble/react-starter/README.md

 one internal API route which is used to fetch todos from the database and return them back to the front end.

+Why not Babel on the server?
+Just because it's not strictly necessary.
+There is only one Node environment you have to worry about, so unless you want to use bleeding-edge JS proposal features, it's an unnecessary complexity.

 ## Tasks

 There are some tasks that can be accomplished with what is already in place.